Add to collection

 Collection of related content

 The Science Learning Hub team has curated a collection of resources related to climate change.
 Sign in to make this collection part of your private collection, just click on the copy icon.
-You can then add additional content, notes and make other changes adn then share and collaborate with others.
+You can then add additional content, notes and make other changes and also share and collaborate with others.
 Registering an account for the Science Learning Hubs is easy and free – sign up with your email address or Google account.
 Look for the Sign in button at the top of each page.

 Useful links